SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 Bloc come with its own keymapping framework.
 BlShortcutWithAction would be the equivalent of KMKeymap.

+Shortcut represents a keyboard shortcut that can be registered to any arbitrary BlElement.
+Shortcut consist of an Action that is evaluated when a Shortcut is triggered and BlKeyCombination that describes when shortcut should be triggered.
+A combination is a logical formula expression that is composed of various key combinations such as alternative, compulsory or single key.
+See subclasses of BlKeyCombination.
+Additionally, shortcut may provide its optional textual description and name.

+A shortcut can be added or removed from the element by using BlElement>>#addShortcut: or BlElement>>#removeShortcut: methods.
+BlElement>>#shortcuts message can be sent to an element in order to access a list of all registered shortcuts.

+BlShortcutWithAction extend BlBasicShortcut with ability to specify a runtime action that should be evaluated when shortcut is performed.
+In addition to that, shortcuts with action allow users to customise the name and description of the shortcut.

 BlShortcutWithAction new
     combination: (BlKeyCombination builder alt; control; key: KeyboardKey C; build);
     action: [ flag := true ].